Taleigão: Casa do Povo de Taleigão

 It was the community hall which was built and inaugurated by the last Portuguese Governor of Goa, General Vassalo de Silva on 21 August 1961.
 It houses a hall with stage, and offices of the Comunidade de Taleigão and Club de São Miguel de Taleigão.
 Tiatrs used to be held in the hall on the occasion of church feast.
 Wedding receptions were also held in olden days.

 Taleigão Community Hall

 One of the attractions of the village is the impressive, spacious and ultra-modern community hall.
-This all-season hall is famous for marriage receptions, international and national meetings, social gatherings, parties, etc. The interiors, illumination, outdoor stage and spacious parking are some features that attract the people from all over Goa to organise various social and cultural events.
+This all-season hall is famous for marriage receptions, international and national meetings, social gatherings, parties, etc. The interiors, illumination, outdoor stage and spacious parking are some features that attract people from all over Goa to organise various social and cultural events.
 The basement houses the office of the village Panchayat.